Leading consumers to critical info

 Launch and follow up

 As we finished content curation and photography, we launched the pages.
-Followup usability testing revealed similar insights to our original testing—that participants understood the page organization, were able to scan the page to find information they needed, and had positive reviews for the CFPB’s phone number and “About us” information in the sidebar.
+Followup usability testing revealed similar insights to our original testing—that participants understood the page organization, were able to scan and find information they needed, and had positive reviews of the CFPB’s phone number and “About us” information in the sidebar.

 I created high-fidelity landing page designs.